Clara-Jumi Kang, Germany/South Korea – Gold Medalist

 His festival appearances include the Istanbul International Music Festival, George Enescu Festival, David Oistrakh Festival in Estonia, Al Bustan Festival in Lebanon, Budapest Spring Festival, Sarajevo Winter Festival, Festival Cultural de Mayo in Mexico, Russian Spring Festival and the “Virtuosos of the Planet” Festival in Kyiv.
 He also appeared in the “Naumburg Orchestral Concerts” at the Naumburg Bandshell in New York’s Central Park.

-His thoughtful musicianship and consummate technical command were hailed by some of the world’s greatest musicians such as Yehudi Menuhin, Isaac Stern, Pinchas Zukerman, Shlomo Mintz, Fabio Luisi, Erick Friedman, Tibor Varga as well as audiences around the world: he was chosen among the top 10 greatest violinists of our time at a recent survey on the internet.
+His thoughtful musicianship and consummate technical command were hailed by some of the world’s greatest musicians such as Yehudi Menuhin, Isaac Stern, Pinchas Zukerman, Shlomo Mintz, Fabio Luisi, Erick Friedman, Tibor Varga as well as audiences around the world.

 Antal plays the 1733 “ex-Garay” Antonius Stradivarius.